golemfactory/golem-kernel-python/README.md

 ## About

-Lorem Ipsum - What is it
+Jupyter on Golem is a JupyterLab Python kernel (https://jupyterlab.readthedocs.io), which enables you to run your Python Notebooks using resources available on decentralized Golem Network (https://www.golem.network/).
+Providers of such resources are compensated for their work with GLM tokens.

+JupyterLab is an open-source project that is widely used by data scientists, analysts, researchers and developers.
+It allows you to create and share Notebooks - documents that combine code, equations, visualisations and narrative text.
+JupyterLab is part of Project Jupyter, umbrella project born from IPython Project (https://ipython.org/) and centered around providing tools for interactive computing with computational notebooks.
+Find more about Jupyter Project: https://jupyter.org/

-Lorem Ipsum - Clear reference to Jupytger Project
+Lorem Ipsum - TODO Draw.io here?

+Jupyter on Golem comes with following PyPI packages preinstallled:
+*   jupyter         - version 1.0.0
+*   pandas          - version 2.0.2
+*   tensorflow-cpu  - version 2.12.0
+*   matplotlib      - version 3.7.1

-Jupyter on Golem comes with following PyPI preinstallled.
-Other packages can be installed  as described in Commands sexctions.
+Other packages can be installed on the Provider's host with `%pip install` command as described in Commands section of this document.

 ## Prerequisites